VyasRSrinivasan/stock-market-prediction/README.md

 - Use the fitted model to **simulate future price paths** by randomly sampling state transitions.
 - Train an **SVM (RBF) classifier** on engineered features to predict the next-state probability distribution and simulate an alternative price path.
 - Run a **Monte Carlo (GBM) simulation** whose drift is conditioned on the SVM's regime probabilities when available, otherwise falling back to an OLS trend estimate.
-- Optionally layer in **AI-powered news analysis** using the Claude API — Claude is given all three models' outputs and synthesises them with recent headlines.
+- Optionally layer in **AI-powered news analysis** using a choice of provider (Anthropic Claude, OpenAI, Google Gemini, or DeepSeek) — the model is given all three quantitative outputs and synthesises them with recent headlines.
+Optionally generate an AI relevance summary for each source article.
-- Allow users to **download a PDF report** of every result with a single button click.
+- Allow users to **download a PDF report** of every result with a single button click, including charts, AI analysis, provider attribution, and per-article relevance summaries.
 - Provide a clean, beginner-friendly example of applying Markov chains and ML to financial time series data.

 ---